 However, if you have constipation due to a medicine or an underlying medical condition, you may have to take laxatives for much longer, possibly many months or even years.

 If you have been taking laxatives for some time, you may have to gradually reduce your dose rather than coming off them straight away.
 If you have been prescribed a combination of laxatives, you will normally have to reduce the dosage of each laxative, one at a time, before you can stop taking them.
 This can take several months.

 Your GP will advise you when it is best to stop taking them.

 Faecal impaction occurs when stools become hard and dry and collect in your rectum.
 This obstructs the rectum, making it more difficult for stools to pass along.

 If you have faecal impaction, you will initially be treated with a high dose of the osmotic laxative macrogol.
 After a few days of using this laxative, you may also have to start taking a stimulant laxative.

 If you do not respond to these laxatives, you may need one of the medications described below.

-- Suppository: this type of medicine is inserted into your anus.
+- Suppository – this type of medicine is inserted into your anus.
 The suppository gradually dissolves at body temperature and is then absorbed into your bloodstream.
-Bisacodyl and glycerol are two medicines that can be given in suppository form.
+Bisacodyl is an example of a medication that can be given in suppository form.